Accessible Guide to Queens Museum

 With Annie being an artist, supporting the work of other artists with disabilities is important to all of us.
 This made the extra effort we put into getting transportation to Queens even more meaningful, as it ensured that we could experience Emilie L. Gossiaux’s “Other Worlding”.

-Emilie L. Gossiaux is a artist who is blind and for this exhibit, she imagines a world where disabled and non-disabled beings, including animals, live together as equals.
+Emilie L. Gossiaux is a blind artist and with this exhibit, she imagines a world where disabled and non-disabled beings, including animals, live together as equals.
 Inspired by Donna Haraway's idea of a fair society without hierarchies, Gossiaux creates an art installation featuring her guide dog, London, as a life-sized figure dancing around a huge white cane.
 This cane, a symbol of independence for blind and low-vision people, is made three times larger, drawing attention to its role in providing freedom.
 In this space, London is free from her leash, showing a world where everyone can move freely.
 The exhibition, with its mix of fantasy elements like dog-women and an oversized cane, celebrates the joy of disability and autonomy.

 While we came for the art, we were captivated by another unexpected highlight: The Panorama of the City of New York.
 This expansive miniature offers a glimpse into the city's architectural history.
 As we walked around it, we enjoyed spotting as many landmarks as possible, marveling at the creativity on display.
 Make sure you check this out as it's quite unique!